British vs. American Amps – What’s The Difference?

 Elliot Stent

 When it comes to the way that your guitar rig sounds, the most important ingredient is your amplifier.
-Although guitars and pedals can affect the way that your amp behaves, ultimately, it still remains the fundamental part of your setup.
+Although guitars and pedals can affect the way that your amp behaves, ultimately the amp itself remains the fundamental part of your setup.
 That’s because it’s the only element that can actually project sound!
 If you’re fastidious about your guitar tone, it’s therefore very important to find the right amplifier.

 Which Amp Brands are British?